pyeventsourcing/kurrentdbclient/README.md

 The `current_version` argument should be the current version of the stream metadata obtained from `get_stream_metadata()`.

-Please refer to the EventStoreDB documentation for more information about stream metadata.
+Please refer to the KurrentDB documentation for more information about stream metadata.

 ### Delete stream<a id="delete-stream"></a>